Wild Thyme Farm Visionary Forestry

 Clearing the Forest Road System

 When we first started to explore this forest back in 1988, it was young, overgrown and very difficult to get around.
 Over the years we discovered old logging roads throughout most of the forest.
-With the last major tree harvesting completed in the '70s, most roads were obscured with alder trees about 15 years old.
-Initially only a few key roads were opened up, but as we became more involved in forest management, it became necessary to revive more of the old logging roads for many reasons:
+With the last major tree harvesting completed in the 1970s, most roads were obscured with alder trees about 15 years old.

 • Proper forest management requires accessibility - to assess storm damage, locate cull trees for harvesting and keep aware of what's happening there.

-• Roads must be wide enough to accomodate equipment for tree removal, fire control and easy maintenance.
+Roads must be wide enough to accomodate equipment for tree removal, fire control and easy maintenance.
 Established haul out roads minimize impact on the forest floor.

 • Wildlife appreciates an unobstructed forest path as much as humans.
 Elk and deer use the road system to access favorite browsing and bedding grounds.

-• The roads provide additional edges to the ecosystem, a series of small clearings woven throughout the denser forest.
+The roads provide additional edges to the ecosystem, a series of small clearings woven throughout the denser forest.

 Clearing alder trees on a road